pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

 * A [GitHub template](https://github.com/pharmaverse/admiraltemplate) focused on the {admiral} family of packages and their conventions, but could be useful as an example of possible approaches to use, such as Issue and Pull Request templates.
 * Our [Developers](https://pharmaverse.org/e2eclinical/developers/) page offers packages and resources that could be re-used when creating new pharmaverse packages.
-* Example [contribution model](https://pharmaverse.github.io/admiral/cran-release/articles/contribution_model.html) - this is what is used for the {admiral} package and includes vignettes around programming strategy, unit testing guidance and git usage.
-This model will evolve over time as the admiral team learn from the experience, but could serve as an example to consider if you will open your package for contributions, which we would recommend.
+* Example [contribution model](https://pharmaverse.github.io/admiral/CONTRIBUTING.html) - this is what is used for the {admiral} package and includes links to developer vignettes around programming strategy, unit testing guidance and git usage.
+This could serve as an example to consider if you will open your package for contributions, which we would recommend.
 * Recommended [support model](https://pharmaverse.org/support/) - this is important to give users a consistent experience across pharmaverse packages, and if packages are not kept well maintained and supported then they are likely to be removed from the pharmaverse package list.
 * Option to include a pharmaverse [hosted shield/badge](https://pharmaverse.org/contribute/badges/) for your package which shows users you are part of pharmaverse